Pythm/ad-Lightwand/README.md

 This will increase writing to disk so it is not recomended for devices running on a SD card.

-If it is not configured the lightmode will be set to normal/away/media depending on presence and if media player is on.
+If it is not configured the lightmode will be set to normal/away/media depending on presence tracking and if media player is on.

 ## Namespace
 If you have defined a namespace for MQTT other than default you need to define your namespace with `MQTT_namespace`.
 Same for HASS you need to define your namespace with `HASS_namespace`.